 Native Americans and Wild Rice

 Wild rice was the staple of many Native American Tribes, similar to that of wheat, potatoes, or corn to some civilizations, by providing the single most important source of calories in their diet.
-There are two major difference between cultivated grains and starches and wild rice.
+There are two major differences between cultivated grains and starches and wild rice.
 Wild rice was never cultivated, and has not been bred to be larger or easier to harvest before the twentieth century.
 It evolved to withstand human harvest just like the feeding of birds.
 While it wasn’t directly cultivated it likely individuals purposely spread it to water bodies with no rice in ancient times, and is definitely spread around today.

 Nutritional Content of Native (uncultivated) Northern Wild Rice (Zizania aquatica)

 - Protein 7g